History of chemical warfare: Persian Gulf War

 Nerve agents (specifically, tabun, sarin, and cyclosarin) and blister agents (specifically, sulfur-mustard and lewisite) were detected at Iraqi sites.

 The threat itself of gas warfare had a major effect on Israel, which was not part of the coalition forces led by the US.
 Israel was attacked with 39 Scud missiles, most of which were knocked down in the air above their targets by Patriot missiles developed by Raytheon together with Israel, and supplied by the US.
-Sirens warned of the attacks approximately 10 minutes before their expected arrival, and Israelis donned gas masks and entered sealed "safe" rooms, over a period 5 weeks.
+Sirens warned of the attacks approximately 10 minutes before their expected arrival, and Israelis donned gas masks and entered sealed "safe" rooms, over a period of 5 weeks.
 Babies were issued special gas-safe cribs, and religious men were issued gas masks that allowed them to preserve their beards.

 In 2014, tapes from Saddam Hussain's archives revealed that Saddam had given orders to use gas against Israel as a last resort if his military communications with the army were cut off.

 In 2015, The New York Times published an article about the declassified report of Operation Avarice in 2005 in which over 400 chemical weapons including many rockets and missiles from the Iran-Iraq war period were recovered and subsequently destroyed by the CIA.
 Many other stockpiles, estimated by UNSCOM up to 600 metric tons of chemical weapons, were known to have existed and even admitted by Saddam's regime, but claimed by them to have been destroyed.
 These have never been found but are believed to still exist.

 Croatian War of Independence

-On September 22, 1991, during the critical Battle of Šibenik, the Federal Secretary for National Defense sent a letter to the President of the Republic of Croatia accussing the Croatian forces of employing non-lethal chemical agents in combat.
+On September 22, 1991, during the critical Battle of Šibenik, the Federal Secretary for National Defense sent a letter to the President of the Republic of Croatia accusing the Croatian forces of employing non-lethal chemical agents in combat.
 The charge alleged that Croatian troops used tear gas as a tactical weapon to successfully storm and seize the Yugoslav naval base located in the city's main harbour.